cryptpad/blog/source/_posts/CryptPad-Jackalope-file-upload-pdf-and-pictures.md

 date: 2017-06-21 12:48:48
 author: Caleb James DeLisle
 tags:
-  - PDF
+  - pdf
-  - File
+  - file
-  - Upload
+  - upload
-  - Embed
+  - embed
 ---

 Yesterday we released CryptPad v1.9.0 Jackalope, we have some exciting new features